-Financial covenants relating to the NATIXIS Pfandbriefbank AG loans include a projected interest cover of at least 150%, minimum debt yield of 4.3% and a maximum LTV of 67.5%.
+Financial covenants relating to the Natixis Pfandbriefbank AG loans include a projected interest cover of at least 150%, minimum debt yield of 4.3% and a maximum loan to value of 67.5%.

 There are no financial covenants relating to the Berliner Sparkasse loans.